Skip advert

 Advertisement

-Volvo's latest V90 estate is no longer the stand out choice if you want the maximum amount of boot space.
-While that's a shame, it has plenty to recommend it otherwise.
-It's practical enough and crammed with useful features, while its versatility combines with an eye-catching design, a classy and minimalist cabin and a relaxed driving experience.
+While the latest Volvo V90 estate is no longer the stand-out choice if you want the maximum amount of boot space, there’s still plenty to recommend it.
+It's practical enough and crammed with useful features, while its versatility combines with an eye-catching design, a classy and minimalist cabin, and a relaxed driving experience.

 Advertisement - Article continues below

 The real strengths of the V90 are its cabin and cruising refinement.
-The interior is roomy enough for four adults and superbly finished, with a clean, uncluttered fascia that’s easy to use.
-And on the move, the D5 diesel engine is a refined cruiser, even when you’re pushing along at motorway speeds.
+The interior is roomy enough for four adults to take on long trips in and is superbly finished, with a clean and uncluttered fascia that’s easy to use.
+And on the move, the V90 is a refined cruiser, even when you’re pushing along at motorway speeds.

 Advertisement - Article continues below